Guide: Using REST API Integrations with Databox

 Overview

-Custom API Integrations are available on that are available on the Professional and Performer plans.
-Request a trial of Metric Builder by following
+This feature and Custom API Integrations are available on the Professional and higher plans.
+Request a trial of Metric Builder by following these steps.

 How to connect your own REST API Data Source